Heard Island and McDonald Islands: Geography

 The much smaller and rocky McDonald Islands are located 44 km to the west of Heard Island.
 They consist of McDonald Island (186 m high), Flat Island (55 m high) and Meyer Rock (170 m high).
 They total approximately 2.5 km2 in area, where McDonald Island is 1.13 km2.
-There is a small group of islets and rocks about 10 km north of Heard Island, consisting of Shag Islet, Sail Rock, Morgan Island and Black Rock.
+There is a small group of islets and rocks about 10 km north of Heard Island, consisting of Shag Islet, Sail Rock, Morgan Island, Drury Rock, and Black Rock.
 They total about 1.1 km2 in area.

 Mawson Peak and McDonald Island are the only two active volcanoes in Australian territory.
-Mawson Peak is also one of the highest Australian mountains (higher than Mount Kosciuszko); surpassed only by Mount McClintock range in the Antarctic territory.
-Mawson Peak has erupted several times in the last decade; the most recent eruption was filmed on 2 February 2016.
-The volcano on McDonald Island, after being dormant for 75,000 years, became active in 1992 and has erupted several times since, the most recent in 2005.
+Mawson Peak is also one of the highest Australian mountains (higher than Mount Kosciuszko).
+It is surpassed by Dome Argus, Mount McClintock and Mount Menzies in the Australian Antarctic Territory, a territorial claim unrecognised by most other countries, meaning that Mawson Peak is the highest mountain over which Australia has true sovereignty.
+Mawson Peak has erupted several times since 2013 and as recently as May 2023.
+An earlier eruption was filmed on 2 February 2016.
+Volcanic activity has been regularly observed on Heard Island ever since its discovery by Europeans in 1853 producing small lava flows almost annually between 2008 and 2020, so low-level volcanic activity (small vapour plumes, lava lake) is frequent or perhaps even continuous.
+Low-level volcanic activity is punctuated by more vigorous episodes of activity that are detectable via satellite and include large vapour plumes and lava flows – satellite imagery suggests an ongoing eruption with lava effusion and mudflow as of 21 September 2025.